KQAL is the only full service, HD, independent radio station in Winona and has been serving the area since 1975.

 KQAL is operated by the Mass Communication department at Winona State University and is staffed primarily by student volunteers.
 It has a dual mission: to provide career training for students interested in radio broadcasting as well as to provide the residents of southeastern Minnesota and western Wisconsin with quality educational and entertainment programming.

-KQAL-FM, 89.5MHz, at Winona State University in Winona, Minnesota went on the air in December 1975 as a ten watt station.
-An alternative independent radio station from the beginning, broadcasting began from the roof of the Performing Arts Center.
-KQAL was started by faculty members Jacque Reidelberger and Brice Wilkinson and student manager, the late Bruce Hittner.
-A laboratory for the Speech Department at WSU, KQAL has been staffed primarily by students from the very beginning.
+KQAL-FM, 89.5MHz, at Winona State University in Winona, Minnesota went on the air in December 1975 – an alternative independent radio station from the beginning, broadcasting from a 10 watt transmitter on the roof of the Performing Arts Center.
+KQAL was started by faculty members Jacque Reidelberger and Brice Wilkinson and student manager, Bruce Hittner.
+At its inception KQAL was a laboratory for the Speech Department at WSU.
+KQAL has been staffed primarily by students from the very beginning.

-In 1980 KQAL, Winona’s alternative music radio, was placed under the jurisdiction of the newly created Mass Communication Department at WSU.
+In 1980, KQAL was placed under the jurisdiction of the newly created Mass Communication Department at WSU.
 KQAL increased its power output to 1,100 watts in 1981 and it became a member of the Associated Press.

 1989 saw the power output increased to 1,800 watts and the transmitter moved from the roof of the Performing Arts Center to a 400 foot tower leased from KWNO on Garvin Heights.
 Also in ’89 two satellite receiving dishes were installed at the Performing Arts Center.

-In 1997 KQAL became the first radio station in Winona to broadcast using the RBDS standard, allowing KQAL to transmit data to the new generation of RBDS radios.
-Today in addition to being an alternative independent radio station, KQAL is still the only RBDS station in Winona to transmit full song/artist data.
+In 1997, KQAL became the first radio station in Winona to broadcast using RDS, allowing KQAL to transmit song/artist information to the new generation of RDS radios.
+Today KQAL is still the only station in Winona to transmit full song/artist data.

 KQAL continued the transition to the digital era in 1998 when computer based, hard drive audio storage and automation was introduced, virtually eliminating the use of tape at the station.
 The original system was replaced in 2002 with a new, more robust and reliable system.